The Year’s Last Quarter: Reflection and Analysis

 My purpose: stop taking the continued breathing of folks I treasure for granted.
 These folks enjoy the sense of inner security flowing from lives well-lived.
 As a result, they honor loyalty and its siblings.
-Because each maintains honor, they leave footprints of joy.
+Because each exudes integrity, they leave footprints of joy.
 Their genuine love proves as consistent and persistent as the sun rising each day.
 That normality muted my conscious appreciation of the underlying sheer awesome factor.
 I resolved to show folks they own my heart, through deliberate action, on a regular basis.
 Asking 5 Whys culminated in that new spread.

-The debacle underscored my blessings.
-My adult life witnessed no trechery until the sting of discovering a fake friend within my inner circle.
+The BFF debacle underscored my blessings.
+My adult life witnessed no treachery until the sting of discovering a fake friend within my inner circle.
 The knife in my back awakened my appreciation for the excellence otherwise surrounding me, for decades.
 Therefore, rather than nurse and rehearse the pain, I converted it to gain.
 Funny thing is, karma embraced my choice.
 Ya know how some days ya wonder: “why’d I get out the %#^#% bed??!”
 When those days —thankfully rare— hit, my phone rings.
 Despite the convenience of social media and eMail, folks actually went the extra mile, picking up a phone.
 I kid you not: it feels like The Universe refuses to permit a bad day to settle.

 In this instance, the 5-Whys technique reshaped my umbrella perspective, shielding me from the drenching effect of a gut-level cloudburst.